jojowil/CPL/README.md

-&DEBUG    &DO         &ECHO        &ELSE       &END &ERROR    &EXECUTE    &EXPAND      &FAIL       &GOTO &IF       &IGNORE     &ITEMS       &LABEL      &LIST &MESSAGE  &NO_ECHO    &NO_EXECUTE  &NO.RETURN  &NO_WATCH &ON       &OTHERWISE  &REPEAT      &RESULT     &RETURN &REVERT   &ROUTTNE    &SELECT      &SEVERITY   &S1GNAL &STOP     &THEN       &TO          &TTY        &TTY_CONTINUE &UNTTL    &WARNTNG    &WATCH       &WHEN       &WHILE
+&DEBUG    &DO         &ECHO        &ELSE       &END &ERROR    &EXECUTE    &EXPAND      &FAIL       &GOTO &IF       &IGNORE     &ITEMS       &LABEL      &LIST &MESSAGE  &NO_ECHO    &NO_EXECUTE  &NO_RETURN  &NO_WATCH &ON       &OTHERWISE  &REPEAT      &RESULT     &RETURN &REVERT   &ROUTTNE    &SELECT      &SEVERITY   &SIGNAL &STOP     &THEN       &TO          &TTY        &TTY_CONTINUE &UNTTL    &WARNTNG    &WATCH       &WHEN       &WHILE
 ```